 Non-Subject-Specific Agreements ("University-Wide Agreements")

 In principle, the bilateral university-wide agreements are open to students in all subject areas.
-The video will show you to how to find the right host university via the search portal.
 Before you apply for one of these universities, please check if the partner university offers your subject and if the subject is open to exchange students on your study level (during the exchange).
 You have to check that on your own by consulting the fact sheets of the partner universities (see Mobility Online) and by informing yourself on their websites.
 When you search for partner universities in Mobility Online, the choice given does not take into account these potential restrictions.

 Transfer of Credits